nabeelkhnn/nabeelkhnn/README.md

 ### Hi there 👋
 - 👋 Hi, I’m @nabeelkhnn
-- 👀 I’m interested in Python, R, and SQL
-- 📫 How to reach me nfnu3@uic.edu

 <!--
 **nabeelkhnn/nabeelkhnn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.